Best Amazon PPC Strategies and How to Properly Run Amazon Campaigns

 Some sellers run catch-all campaigns, containing every product in their catalog, with the idea that these will catch any product they might be missing in other, more targeted, campaigns.

 Let’s say you recently launched a new travel mug.
-And you want to create a single ppc campaign with this new product along with an older model you’re trying to liquidate.
+And you want to create a single Amazon PPC campaign with this new product along with an older model you’re trying to liquidate.
 Here, the products are of differing quality, differing margins, differing stages in their lifecycle, and have differing competition — it won’t make sense to have the same bidding strategy for both sets of products.
 Simply put, it’s difficult to allocate spend differently according to those divergent goals.
-In this case, incorrect ppc campaign structure leads to overspending and missed opportunities.
-So, it’s virtually impossible to optimize these campaigns.
+In this case, incorrect PPC advertising campaign structure leads to overspending and missed opportunities.
+So, Amazon PPC Optimization for these campaigns is virtually impossible.

 One way to group products is by product line or parent ASINs.
 This is the most concise and easy way to group products.
 Any child ASINs should be within the ad groups – either grouped together or individually for a more targeted approach.

-Choose a Mirrored or Audience-Based PPC Campaign Structure
+Choose a Mirrored or Audience-Based Amazon PPC Campaign Structure

 Mirrored Campaign Structure 2:1